 There are, obviously, times that you shouldn't use a bassinet.
 The most notable is, of course, when the baby doesn't like it.
 Some babies defy expectations and hate being in a bassinet's tight quarters.
 If your baby doesn't like it, it might be best to stick to a crib.

 You also shouldn't use a bassinet if you don't have access to a new, American Academy of Pediatrics-compliant one.
 While antique bassinets are beautiful, and your old bassinet might be sentimental, safety features have changed a lot since then.
 And, if you buy a used bassinet, you can't be sure that there isn't a defect.
 You also can't register it, meaning that you won't necessarily know if there is a recall.

-Lastly, you shouldn’t use a bassinet once your baby has grown too large for yours.
+Lastly, you shouldn't use a bassinet once your baby has grown too large for yours.
 This can be anywhere from three months to five months, depending on the model.
-No matter what the age cutoff is, you should stop use once your baby can push up onto all fours.
+No matter what the age cutoff is, you should stop using once your baby can push up onto all fours.

 Bassinets are perfect options for those looking for a sleep option that will keep themselves, and their baby, happy.
-Whether you’re nursing, traveling, or just want to keep baby close, bassinets are a great choice.
+Whether you're nursing, traveling, or just want to keep your baby close, bassinets are a great choice.